Wednesday, September 7, 2011

 While your dumplins cook, you should begin to remove the bone and skin and connective tissue from the chicken.
 Take your time doing this step so the texture of the chicken remains moist and not mushy.
 A lot of people nowadays don't know how to debone a bird.
 It's time consuming, but the more you practice, the faster it will go.
 Be sure that the meat you separate out is just that and tear it apart into just larger than bite-sized chunks.
 When your noodles are almost ready, put the chicken back in the pot and stir gently.
 Here's how mine looked.
 The dumplins should be fairly limp and lazy looking.
 Mine are just a tad too thick for that, but Oh.
 My.
 Heavens.
 So very good.
 I challenge you all to make this dish.
 Some of you will probably do it FAR better than I did, but for a first attempt, I was quite pleased.
 What a great way to kick off Autumn!
 Good luck and be brave!

 **EDIT: I totally forgot to mention something sorta pivotal.
 I used a Kitchenaid Stand Mixer to make the dough.
 It can be done with a wooden spoon and your arm, but it takes a lot longer.
 Anyway.
 I'm a thorough girl and hate leaving out steps.
 Recipes with missing steps can result in disaster.
-Also, I'm trying to figure out how to put a link thingy in here with just the measurements and boring ol' recipe for printing.
-It'll be available ASAP.

 3 comments: